Skip to content

 The remedy is boldness.
 We urge you to break down organizational barriers by having conversations about performance with the people responsible for it.

-It is possible that many L&D leaders are sitting on the sidelines waiting for learning analytics to get to where they can push a button and calculate ROI, but that will not happen soon.
-Predictive analytics will get us better estimates, but until you have that capability, you may need to rely on your line-of-business leaders best judgment.
+It is possible that many L&D leaders are sitting on the sidelines waiting to learn analytics to get to where they can push a button and calculate ROI, but that will not happen soon.
+Predictive analytics will get us better estimates, but until you have that capability, you may need to rely on your line-of-business leaders for best judgment.
 Some parts of your organization are adept at forecasting.
 Put that knowledge to use.

 Here's our secret: L&D is not directly responsible for organization performance.
 Line-of-business leaders are.
 Learning programs need to support their objectives and their needs, and it all starts with asking the right questions.